topStrip1

 How Quickly Does Gabapentin Work for Anxiety?

-Like all medications, it can take some time to find the right dosage of Gabapentin.
+Like all new prescriptions it can take some time to find the right dosage of the anxiety medication Gabapentin.
 Once you do, you can expect to feel improvements within 3 weeks.
 Some people experience symptom relief faster, and others need a little bit longer.

 Other Treatments for Anxiety